-PURPOSE: The purpose of the Multimedia Center (MMC) is to provide students with an environment that assists in providing technical instruction in Health Sciences.

-RESPONSIBILITY: The Health Sciences Division is responsible for implementation of the following procedure.
-Refer questions concerning this procedure to the Nursing Department Resource Committee.
+The purpose of the Multimedia Center (MMC) is to provide students with an environment providing technical instruction in Health Sciences.
+ILITY: The Health Sciences Division is responsible for implementation of the following fer questions concerning this procedure to the Nursing Department Resource Committee.
+SECURITY: The door to the MMC (HS 211) is now unlocked for student use unless otherwise posted.

-SECURITY:

-The door to the MMC (HS 211) is now unlocked for student use unless otherwise posted.

 The storage area (HS 211A) will remain locked at all times.
 Doors are not to be "propped" open for any reason!

-HOURS:

-The MMC will be accessible to students from 7:30 a.m. to 4:30 p.m.
+HOURS: The MMC will be accessible to students from 7:30 a.m. to 4:30 p.m.
 Monday through Friday.
 If a student lab assistant is employed, the MMC will be open during those hours that the lab assistant is working.